Acacia brunioides

 Acacia brunioides, commonly known as brown wattle is a species of flowering plant in the family Fabaceae and is endemic to eastern Australia.
-It is an erect or spreading shrub with more or less cylindrical phyllodes, inflorescenses arranged singly in leaf axils, each with 20 to 27 more or less white to bright yellow flowers, and straight, papery to leathery pods up to 15–60 mm long.
+It is an erect or spreading shrub with more or less cylindrical phyllodes, inflorescences arranged singly in leaf axils, each with 20 to 27 more or less white to bright yellow flowers, and straight, papery to leathery pods up to 15–60 mm long.

 Description

 Acacia brunioides is an erect or spreading shrub that typically grows to a height of 0.5–2.5 m.
 It has crowded, spirally arranged, straight or slightly curved cylindrical phyllodes that are 2.5–12 mm long and 0.4–1 mm wide and green to more or less glaucous.
 The inflorescences are 7–9 mm in diameter, arranged singly in the axil of phyllodes on a peduncle 5–11 mm long, each with 20 to 27 more or less white to bright yellow flowers.
 Flowering occurs in August and September and the fruit is a papery to thin leathery pod 15–60 mm long and 6–15 mm wide.

 Acacia brunioides subsp. granitica foliage and inflorescences, Girraween National Park, Queensland.

 Acacia brunioides subsp. granitica habit and habitat, Girraween National Park, Queensland.